A Thousand Suns: Critical reception

+Retrospective reviews

+Retrospective reviews of the album have been overwhelmingly positive.
+In 2021, Blunt Magazine re-evaluated the album, appraising and describing it as a "rap metal supernova".
+Kerrang!, revisiting the album the same year, described it as a "daring concept album" and ranked it as the band's third best album behind Meteora (2003) and their debut Hybrid Theory (2000).

 Accolades

 Kerrang! listed A Thousand Suns as the nineteenth-best album of 2010 on their list of the top 20 albums that year.
 James Montgomery of MTV listed the album as twentieth best album of 2010, calling it "the year's most ambitious major-label rock album... there's no denying the dense, dark power it packs".

 The album received numerous awards and nominations.
 At the 2011 MTV Video Music Aid Japan, A Thousand Suns was nominated for Album of the Year, while "The Catalyst" was nominated for Best Group Video and Best Rock Video.
 The album received two 2011 Billboard Music Award nominations; Best Rock Album and Top Alternative Album.
 "Waiting for the End" was nominated for Top Alternative Song.
 The music video for "Waiting for the End" was nominated at the 2011 MTV Video Music Awards for Best Special Effects.
 Linkin Park won the Best International Rock/Alternative Group for A Thousand Suns at the 2011 ECHO Awards.
 At the MTV Video Game Awards, "Blackout" won the Best Song in a Video Game award for its use in FIFA 11.
 "Waiting for the End" was nominated at the 2011 Teen Choice Awards for Choice Rock Song.